-It is not straight forward and at the beginning difficult to decide what to look for in a chainsaw.
-We gathered the most important types, features, safety best practices and protective gears, as well as maintenance considerations so that you can make a more informed decision with this chainsaw buying guide.
+It is not straightforward and at the beginning difficult to decide what to look for in a chainsaw.
+We gathered the most important chainsaw features, types, safety best practices, and protective gears, as well as maintenance considerations so that you can make a more informed decision with this chainsaw buying guide.

-The first step in your research for the best chainsaw for your own needs is to define what would be the purpose of buying a chainsaw in the first place, what projects you want to use it for?
+The first step in your research for the best chainsaw for your own needs is to define what would be the purpose of buying a chainsaw in the first place, and what projects you want to use it for.

-In case you are a homeowner and only need a chainsaw for occasional clean up and light cutting then an electric chainsaw would probably do the job.
+In case you are a homeowner and only need a chainsaw for an occasional clean-up and light cutting then an electric chainsaw would probably do the job.
 Is the power socket far away for some of the areas you need the job done?
-Then you should consider a battery powered chainsaw, because for corded chainsaws there is a limitation on the length of the extension cord you can use.
+Then you should consider a battery powered chainsaw because for corded models there is a limitation on the length of the extension cord you can use.